 - Budgeting and Financial Modeling

-MPSC is open to current students, postdocs and alumni who have graduated between 2018-2022.
+MPSC is open to current students, postdocs and some alumni.
 If you have previously won first place at MPSC you are no longer eligible to apply.
+Exact details will be announced for the 2024 competition at a future date.

 Yes, teams are welcome to apply, as well as singular participants.
 However you can only apply once for the same idea or venture.